NZR EC class: Preservation

 Class leader EC 7 along with EO 3 was donated to the Tramway Historical Society upon withdrawal.
 Stored in the Linwood locomotive depot, the locomotive was transported to Ferrymead by road in 1972, where it nearly ran away during the unloading operation.
 The two electric locomotives were stored by the tramway section until 1977 when the THS handed the two locomotives over to the Ferrymead Railway-based Electric Traction Group.
-Both locomotives were shifted onto the railway tracks using electrical leads off the 600 V DC tramway overhead and several tracksets, which were moved with the locomotives to the railway.
-In 1978, part of the Ferrymead line at Moorhouse station was fitted with overhead catenary and in 1980, some test runs were done with EC 7 at 600 V using the tramway power supply.
-This led to the acquisition of three mercury-arc rectifiers to power the railway, as well as the trams and trolley-buses.
+Both locomotives were shifted onto the railway tracks using electrical leads off the 600 Volts DC tramway overhead and several tracksets, which were moved with the locomotives to the railway.
+In 1978, part of the Ferrymead branch line at Moorhouse station was fitted with overhead catenary and in 1980, some test runs were done with EC 7 at 600 Volts using the tramway power supply.
+This led to the acquisition of three mercury-arc rectifiers to power the railway line, as well as the trams and trolley-buses.

-With construction of a substation able to supply the railway, tramway and trolley-buses was subsequently commenced and in November 1988, it was officially opened with trains hauled by EC 7 on the electrified section of the Railway.
+With the construction of a substation able to supply the railway, tramway and trolley-buses was subsequently commenced and in November 1988, it was officially opened with trains hauled by EC 7 on the electrified section of the Railway.
 EC 7 is periodically operated at the Park, usually double-heading with EO 3.
 This is due to the lack of electrification on the Moorhouse station loop, which does not allow one locomotive to head the train on its own.